 in the left set against the scores for the variables in the right set.

-tab to display the Scatterplot of Canonical Correlations
+of canonical correlations button to display the Scatterplot of Canonical Correlations

-dialog.
+dialog box.
 To produce a scatterplot for the first (and only significant)

 canonical variate, select Root 1